Age and fertility – is it something we should all be concerned about?

 The truth is that whilst women are constantly reminded of how their fertility declines with age, the same can be said for men too.
 The other scary part is that age is one thing we can’t stop, reverse or control.
 Other lifestyle factors can be addressed to improve fertility – from quitting smoking to eating healthier foods – but we sadly can’t stop the clock and go back to being 25.

 More and more of us are waiting until we are older to even think about kids – and that’s ok!
 But when it comes to age, it’s useful to understand the facts so you can make informed decisions about when to start a family – and understand the risks and your options if you do decide to try for a baby later in life.

 Age and Fertility for women

-Age is the single biggest factor affecting a women’s chance to conceive and have a healthy baby.
-Several scientific papers show that a women’s fertility starts to decline when she is in her early 30s, with the decline speeding up after 35.
-The below figure (NHS statistics) illustrates the association between age and IVF birth-rate clearly.
-The higher the age, the lower the chance of live birth.
+Age is one of the biggest (and most annoying) factors impacting women’s chances of conceiving and having a healthy pregnancy.
+Several scientific papers show that a woman’s fertility starts to decline when she is in her early 30s, with the decline speeding up after 35.
+This can impact natural conception, but it also has a bearing on the success of assisted fertility treatments too.

 Age and sperm quality

 As men age, their balls tend to get smaller and softer, resulting in a decline in sperm quality and production.
 These changes are partly because of an age-related decrease in testosterone levels, which plays a very important role in sperm production.
 But it’s not just the rate of production that’s impacted by age.
 As men get older they are at risk of increased sperm DNA fragmentation, worsened morphology (shape) and motility (movement).
 All of these can make it harder for a sperm to fertilise an egg, and DNA Fragmentation has also been linked to an increased risk of miscarriage.